4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 		- 4tuple data to determine appropriate socket
 			- Used 4tuple as multiple connections can share the same socket
 			- Different IP's using the same port can be differentiated
 			- Different Ports used by the same IP can be differentiated

 ### Socket

 - A listening process is always running on the server
 	- One can tell if a process is a listening type by examining the destination fields
 		- They'll be empty and source fields will be the server's IP and listening port number
 - Once an ACK is sent by the client
-	- The server spawns a new socket using the client IP/Port+Server IP/Port
+	- The server spawns a new socket using the client IP/Port + Server IP/Port
 	- This is closed after connection close

 ---